You have the power to improve how you sound when you speak.

 Introduction to Stress

-You’ll learn why you need to consistently stress words by emphasizing the right syllables.
+You’ll learn how to consistently stress words by emphasizing the right syllables.

 We’ll start with the fundamental elements that you need to work on in order to produce the natural rhythm of English: pitch, volume, and syllable length.